GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Acknowledgments

 This work benefited from presentations and discussions during the program ``Towards a Comprehensive Model of the Galactic Magnetic Field'' at Nordita in April 2023, which is partly supported by NordForsk, and during the Interstellar Institute’s programs ``II6'' and ``II7’’ at the Paris-Saclay University’s Institut Pascal in July 2023 and 2025.

 A.O. was partly supported by the Dunlap Institute at the University of Toronto.
+The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.
 R.A.B. was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Vanier scholarship and the University of Calgary Izaak Walton Killam Doctoral Scholarship.
 This research has been supported by NSERC Discovery Grants (PIs: J.C.B., T.L.L., and A.S.H).
 G.M. was supported by an NSERC Undergraduate Student Research Award, and L.M.C. was supported by an International Undergraduate Research Award funded by UBC Okanagan's International Student Initiative and delivered in partnership with the Irving K. Barber Faculty of Science.

 We are indebted to Gavin Miller of Disman Bakner Northwest and Mandana Amiri of the University of British Columbia for help in obtaining the low-noise amplifiers used in this project, Mini-Circuits prototypes ZKL-82ULN-1+.